mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/overview/index.md

 * After a calculated attribute is already in use, receiving data via historical API doesn't automatically trigger a recalculation.
 You must either create a new calculated attribute or update the definition to trigger a recalculation.
 * Seeding of a rolling time window is not supported.
 Thus, seeded values don't decrement when they pass out of the calculated attribute window, for example a calculated attribute date range of "within the last 4 weeks."

-## Forwarding Calculated Attributes in an Audience Integration
+## Forwarding calculated attributes in an audience integration

 If a partner supports user attribute forwarding, you can forward calculated attributes in an audience integration alongside user attributes.
 Different partners have implemented user attribute forwarding in different ways.

 For example, [Salesforce](/integrations/salesforce-email/audience/#forward-additional-subscriber-data) uses a separate data extension while [Google BigQuery](/integrations/google-bigquery/audience/#configuration-settings) uses the configuration setting Send User Attributes.

-## More Examples
+## More examples

 To walk through several different scenarios for using calculated attributes, download the [Calculated Attributes Use Case Guide](https://go.pardot.com/l/398262/2021-11-29/bt6yd4/398262/1638185505S5gEJYOk/Calculated_Attributes_Use_Case_Book.pdf).